quic-mtuttle/aimet/Docs/featureguide/cle.rst

 Context
 =======
-Quantization of floating point models into lower bitwidths introduces quantization noise on the weights and activations, which often leads to reduced model performance.
-To minimize quantization noise, there are a variety of post training quantization (PTQ) techniques offered by AIMET.
+Quantization of floating-point models into lower bitwidths introduces quantization noise on the weights and activations, which often reduces model performance.
+To minimize quantization noise, AIMET recommends a :ref:`quantization workflow <opt-guide-quantization-workflow>` that includes a variety of post training quantization (PTQ) techniques.
 You can learn more about these techniques `here <https://arxiv.org/pdf/1906.04721>`_.

-AIMET's cross-layer equalization tool involves the following techniques:
+AIMET includes a cross-layer equalization (CLE) tool that applies the following PTQ techniques:

+Batch Norm Folding
-- **Batch Norm Folding**: This feature folds batch norm layers into adjacent convolutional and linear layers.
-You can learn more :ref:`here <featureguide-bnf>`
+  This feature folds batch norm layers into adjacent convolutional and linear layers.
+For more on BNF see :ref:`Batch norm folding <featureguide-bnf>`.

+Cross Layer Scaling
-- **Cross Layer Scaling**: In some models, the parameter ranges for different channels in a layer show a wide variance (as shown below).
-This feature attempts to equalize the distribution of weights per channel of consecutive layers.
-Thus, different channels have a similar range and the same quantization parameters can be used for weights across all channels.
+  In some models, the parameter ranges for different channels in a layer show a wide variance.
+See the first chart in the following figure.

+  Cross-layer scaling attempts to equalize the distribution of weights per channel of consecutive layers.
+This gives different channels a similar range so that the same quantization parameters can be used for weights across all channels.
+See the second chart in the figure.

     .. figure:: ../images/cross_layer_scaling.png

+High Bias Fold
-- **High Bias Fold**: Cross layer scaling may result in high bias parameter values for some layers.
+  Cross layer scaling may result in high bias parameter values for some layers.
 This technique folds some of the bias of a layer into the subsequent layer's parameters.
-This feature requires batch norm parameters to operate on and will not be applied otherwise.
+This feature requires batch norm parameters to operate on and is not applied otherwise.

 Workflow
 ========